 Good morning!
 It is Finish it Friday time again!
 I thought I should probably do something from my practical list, since I have done so many fun ones with the youngest lately.
-It has been great doing projects I always intended to do, like tie dying, CD bubbles and sand candles, but my practical ‘to do list’ items are not getting crossed off.

 I should be painting spindles, caulking, cleaning the sewing room or mending, but I decided to work on my changing-river-rocks-to-a-flower-garden area around the deck instead.
 Since it is mid 90’s and humid this week, I headed out at 8:00 am. to the rocks.
 Then I saw the garden.